Characterizing a vertex-transitive graph by a large ball: Abstract

 \section{Abstract}

 It is well-known that a complete Riemannian manifold $M$ which is locally isometric to a symmetric space is covered by a symmetric space.
-Here we prove that a discrete version of this property (called {\it local to global rigidity}) holds for a large class of vertex-transitive graphs, including Cayley graphs of torsion-free lattices in simple Lie groups, and Cayley graph of torsion-free virtually nilpotent groups.
-By contrast, we exhibit various examples of Cayley graphs of finitely presented groups (e.g.\ $\PGL(5,\Z)$) which fail to have this property, answering a question of Benjamini, Ellis, and Georgakopoulos.
+Here we prove that a discrete version of this property (called {\it local to global rigidity}) holds for a large class of vertex-transitive graphs, including Cayley graphs of torsion-free lattices in simple Lie groups, and Cayley graphs of torsion-free virtually nilpotent groups.
+By contrast, we exhibit various examples of Cayley graphs of finitely presented groups (e.g.\ $\SL_4(\Z)$) which fail to have this property, answering a question of Benjamini and Georgakopoulos.

-Answering a question of Cornulier, we also construct a continuum of non pairwise isometric {\it large-scale simply connected} locally finite vertex-transitive graphs.
+Answering a question of Cornulier, we also construct a continuum of pairwise non-isometric {\it large-scale simply connected} locally finite vertex-transitive graphs.
 This question was motivated by the fact that large-scale simply connected Cayley graphs are precisely Cayley graphs of finitely presented groups and therefore have countably many isometric classes.